javajosh/simpatico/notes/simpatico.md

 # Simpatico

 This is a browser-hosted JavaScript prototype of Simpatico.
+See [working](working) for a list of links to working experiments using these ideas.
 Simpatico has the goal of describing a new, minimal characterization of "software application".
 This prototype is distributed as a collection of 4 ideas, one module per idea, one test harness per module.